slauppy/guild_education_code_challenge/README.md

 ## Technical overview

 This is a straightforward app designed with traditional Rails practices.
+I picked the Rails framework with Postgres on the backend because it is easy to get up and running quickly with this stack.

-We have three main models:
+We have three main models in the appplication:
 - User
 - Conversation
 - Message